 “We’ll do some scouting on them tonight and again attack it like we did today,” Davenport said.
 “Go out and really leave nothing in the tank because at the end of seven you better be on top or you’re going home.”

-Tomorrow’s matchup between UNG and Saint Leo will between at 8:30 A.M. due to potential inclement weather conditions.
+Tomorrow’s matchup between UNG and Saint Leo will begin at 8:30 A.M. due to potential inclement weather conditions.
 The winner will continue their national championship campaign while the loser’s 2018 season will come to an end.